c0c0n3/source-watcher/docs/arch/intro.md

   future—ref merger plans
 - FluxCD has better docs about extending it with custom functionality which is what in the end tipped the balance in its favour
-- Go was a natural PL choice b/c of FluxCD and K8s libs are both written in Go
+- Go was a natural PL choice b/c FluxCD and K8s libs are both written in Go